 The portfolio review will take place once a week, every Saturday.
-The cut off time for portfolio submission is on Saturday, 6PM PST every week until the class is full.
-The first submission deadline is not available in the Spring 2018 term (no advanced classes this term).
+The cut off time for portfolio submission is on Saturday, 6PM PDT every week until the class is full.
+The first submission deadline for the Fall 2018 term is on Saturday, 8th at 6PM PDT..

 WHERE TO SUBMIT?

 You can send your portfolio link to firstname.lastname@example.org

 WHAT TO SUBMIT?

 Bellow are the portfolio submission requirements for each advanced classes or workshop:

 The Human and Mechs course is an intermediate design course focused on training students how to design technology to tell a story of the world that it came from and the society that creates them.
 Since the class is 8 weeks in length, we require the students to have a solid understanding of basic drawing skills so the instructor can focus on teaching and pushing the students in their design sensibilities rather than in perspective and form drawing fundamentals.